Social media use by the Islamic State: Usage of the dark web

-ISIS’s activities on the surface web are subject to scrutiny and regulations by corporations, government agencies, and hackers.
-ISIS has been forced to look for a new online safe haven.
-ISIS also posts a variety of content on the Dark Web.
-They also actively publish a variety of their content on the dark web as well as their own internally generated platforms.
-ISIS's usage of dark web has made anti-terrorism work more difficult.
+IS’s activities on the surface web are subject to scrutiny and regulations by corporations, government agencies, and hackers.
+IS has been forced to look for a new online safe haven; thus, it posts a variety of content on the Dark Web as well as their own internally generated platforms.
+IS's usage of dark web has made anti-terrorism work more difficult.

-Using the dark web, ISIS has made their own platform to increase their ability to spread their message.
-Without the intervention of corporate actors or government entities, ISIS has been able to freely spread their messages on their own platforms and websites.
-In 2017, Europol, the European Police, was able to uncover 52 unique online ISIS networks on the dark web.
+Using the dark web, IS has made their own platform to increase their ability to spread their message.
+Without the intervention of corporate actors or government entities, IS has been able to freely spread their messages on their own platforms and websites.
+In 2017, Europol, the European Police, was able to uncover 52 unique online IS networks on the dark web.
 These 52 unique networks contained over 2,000 unique extremist items.

-Relevant impact of the ISIS social media usage
+Relevant impact of the IS social media usage

-ISIS social media posts have mobilized ordinary citizens throughout the world and other radical jihadists groups to act upon their digitized demands.
+IS social media posts have mobilized ordinary citizens throughout the world and other radical jihadists groups to act upon their digitized demands.
 Their methods have worked to effectively recruit younger individuals to join their groups in a consolidated setting.
 Platforms such as Facebook, Twitter, and YouTube are more impressionable mediums, especially on a younger demographic.
 For this reason, ISIS strategically places their polished messages on these platforms to attract potential new members from an early age.
-A study about the repercussions of social media demonstrated that there were approximately 1,264 cases that could be categorized as “violent-inciting” examples; in these cases, ISIS social media experts have deliberately posted threatening propaganda to provoke offline aggression.
+A study about the repercussions of social media demonstrated that there were approximately 1,264 cases that could be categorized as “violent-inciting” examples; in these cases, IS social media experts have deliberately posted threatening propaganda to provoke offline aggression.
 Many “call for action” verbs that have a positive connotation have also been utilized to establish feelings of justification towards any pertinent violence.

-A 2022 study found that ISIS online "propaganda conveying the material, spiritual, and social benefits of joining ISIS increased online support for the group, while content displaying brutal violence decreased endorsement of ISIS across a wide range of videos."
+A 2022 study found that IS online "propaganda conveying the material, spiritual, and social benefits of joining ISIS increased online support for the group, while content displaying brutal violence decreased endorsement of ISIS across a wide range of videos."

 Critiques of movement and backlash

-Both national governments and corporations have taken a stand against ISIS in both the physical and virtual spheres.
+Both national governments and corporations have taken a stand against IS in both the physical and virtual spheres.

-The U.S. Department of State announced an international coalition in 2014, in which they list five lines of effort to expose ISIS.
+The U.S. Department of State announced an international coalition in 2014, in which they list five lines of effort to expose IS.
 They include: